The Hidden Dangers of Pathogenic Nostalgia

 Simon Bresler, LCSW, CGP

 We all experience nostalgia—the bittersweet longing for times gone by.
 The memories of a childhood summer, an important college friendship, or a past formative relationship can bring comfort and a sense of connection to our personal history.
 But what happens when nostalgia becomes selective, when we remember only the good while systematically erasing the bad?
-This selective remembering, which I call “pathogenic nostalgia,” can trap us in cycles of depression and prevent us from moving forward in life.
+This selective remembering, which I call “pathogenic nostalgia,” can trap us in cycles of sadness and prevent us from moving forward in life.

 The Nature of Memory